Lottery Tips

 States are increasingly adopting technology to prevent underage lottery purchases:

-Texas is implementing ID scanners at self-service lottery kiosks by 2025.
+Texas implemented ID scanners at self-service lottery kiosks in 2025.
 These systems read the barcodes on government IDs to verify age without storing personal information.
 Early results show a 22% reduction in underage purchase attempts where this technology has been deployed.

 Online Lottery Sales